Back to top anchor

 Getting Vaccinated

-You can also call the Vaccination Healthline on 0800 28 29 26, or contact your GP, pharmacy or healthcare provider.
+You can also call the Vaccination Healthline on 0800 28 29 26 or contact your GP or pharmacy.

 Check if you are eligible for a free flu vaccination